Former Knox County sheriff recalls ‘Cocaine Bear’ case

 KNOXVILLE, Tenn.
-(WATE) — The story of a black bear finding cocaine said to have been dropped from the sky by a smuggler has Knoxville ties dating back to 1985, and is now being adapted into a movie called “Cocaine Bear.”
+(WATE) — The story of a black bear finding cocaine said to have been dropped from the sky by a smuggler has ties to Knoxville dating back to 1985, and the story is now being adapted into a movie called “Cocaine Bear.”

 The newly released trailer paints the horror comedy film to be much different from the real-life case.
-Former Knox County Sheriff Jimmy “JJ” Jones was on the case back in 1985 and said it’s as unusual as it sounds.
+However former Knox County Sheriff Jimmy “JJ” Jones was on the case back in 1985 and said it is as unusual as it sounds.

 “It was almost like a movie,” Jones laughed.
 “You wouldn’t believe it; it seemed too good to be true.”

-Jones had only been on the force for a few years when the Metro Narcotics Unit got an unusual call.
+Jones said he had only been on the force for a few years when the Metro Narcotics Unit got an unusual call.

 “The way the call came in, an elderly gentleman had called the dispatch and said there was somebody in his yard and he didn’t look like he was moving, and they needed to send the police out there to see what was going on,” Jones said.

-Note: Editor’s note: The amount of time between the death of the parachutist in Knoxville to the discovery of the bear was corrected